- The Canadian Nuclear Energy Technology

 - In addition to the policy and other responsibilities of the Minister of Natural Resources Canada, there are four other key federal departments which have some responsibility for nuclear security, health, safety and trade.

-- The Department of Foreign Affairs and International Trade promotes bilateral and multilateral nuclear cooperation and safety, and the implementation in Canada and abroad of key non-proliferation and disarmament agreements.
+- Global Affairs Canada promotes bilateral and multilateral nuclear cooperation and safety, and the implementation in Canada and abroad of key non-proliferation and disarmament agreements.
 It enhances security and well-being by promoting the peaceful and safe use of chemical and nuclear technologies; and ensures compliance with international commitments such as the Comprehensive Nuclear Test Ban Treaty and the Chemical Weapons Convention.
 It also assists in the development of relevant international law and guidance, such as conventions established under the auspices of the International Atomic Energy Agency and the Nuclear Suppliers Group regime.

 - Health Canada plays a key role in protecting Canadians from the risk of radiation exposure.
 It is the lead federal department responsible for the Federal Nuclear Emergency Plan, and it is one of the key departments supporting the Comprehensive Nuclear Test Ban Treaty.
 Health Canada’s activities are managed by the Radiation Protection Bureau.
 It contributes to maintaining and improving the health of Canadians by investigating and managing the risks from natural and artificial sources of radiation.